Cyber-Chic/Cyber-Chic/README.md

 🌐 **Archive Director** — Global & Spacebound Projects

 ### 📡 The Project Framework
-Featured in a national **New York Times** ad campaign, I painted an original piece on camera and shared my journey cultivating the foundation that inspired this studio.
+Featured in a national **New York Times** ad campaign, I created original artwork on camera and shared passions that laid the foundation for this studio.
 Today, the archive releases art collections across the earth and into the cosmos.

 > *Our flagship artwork is broadcasting over the **[Pyramids of Giza](https://space.crunchlabs.com/selfie/VnpvzMO)** via satellite, alongside fine-art prints launching into space via **[Blue&nbsp;Origin](https://www.clubforfuture.org/postcards)**.*